 For this particular project, we used chest x-ray images extracted from Chest X-ray Kaggle dataset, a publicly available Covid-19 data repository that collected data from various public sources as well as through indirect collection from hospitals and physicians.

-We applied further resampling method to split the dataset into three different categories by introducing validation set which will be used to prevent model overfitting and accurately evaluate the model.
+We applied further stratified resampling method to split the dataset into three different categories by introducing validation set which will be used to prevent model overfitting and accurately evaluate the model.
 Considering this approach, we decided to split the main dataset into 80% train data, 10% validation data and 10% test data.
 Here is a simple breakdown of the number of images segregated in the train, validation and test folders of the original dataset: